 The clinical diagnosis is based on the criteria of the Diagnostic And Statistical Manual of Mental Disorders Fifth Edition (DSM-5).

-To meet the DSM-5 Diagnostic criteria, patients must have a:
+To meet the DSM-5 Diagnostic criteria, patients sh0w:

 - Significant and persistent fear or anxiety over 6 months for one or more social situations in which they can be examined by others.

-The fear of implying a negative assessment on the part of others (Ahem that patients will be humiliated, embarrassed or rejected or that they offend others.
+The fear of implying a negative assessment on the part of others (that they will be humiliated, embarrassed or rejected or that they offend others.)
 Likewise everything that appears below must be present:

 - The same social situations almost always trigger fear and anxiety.